A Unified Framework for Estimation of High-dimensional Conditional Factor Models: Simulation Studies

-We then investigate the performance of the estimators other than $\hat{\Pi}$, $\hat{\Pi}^{\diamond}$, $\hat{\Pi}^{\ast}$ and $\hat{\Pi}_0$ by using the CV chosen value of $c$.
-Tables \ref{Tab: MSEDGP1}-\ref{Tab: MSEDGP3} report their mean square errors or correct rates.
+We proceed to assess the performance of estimators other than $\hat{\Pi}$, $\hat{\Pi}^{\diamond}$, $\hat{\Pi}^{\ast}$, and $\hat{\Pi}_0$ by utilizing the CV-selected value of $c$.
+Tables \ref{Tab: MSEDGP1}-\ref{Tab: MSEDGP3} present their mean square errors or correct rates.
 The main findings are summarized as follows.
-First, the number factor estimators ($\hat{K}$ in DGP1 and DGP2 and $\hat{K}_0$ in DGP3) perform well in all cases (only two correct rates are below $100\%$.
+First, the number factor estimators (i.e., $\hat{K}$) consistently perform well across all cases, only one correct rate falling below $100\%$.
 This indicates their reliability in estimating the number of factors.
-Second, in DPG1 and DPG2, all mean square errors in DGP1 and DGP2 decrease as both $N$ and $T$ increase, consistent with Corollaries \ref{Cor: Ex135: 1} and \ref{Cor: Ex2: 1}.
-Similarly, in DGP3, mean square errors decrease as $N$ increases, indicating consistency as $N\to\infty$, which is in accordance with Corollary \ref{Cor: Ex4: 1}.
-Third, increasing $N$ reduces the mean square errors of the factor estimators ($\hat{F}$ in DGP1 and DGP2 and $\hat{F}_0$ in DGP3) in all cases, while increasing $T$ may not.
-In addition, increasing either $N$ or $T$ can reduce the mean square errors of $\hat{\Pi}^{\ast}$, $\hat{\phi}$, $\hat{\Phi}$, $\hat{\phi}_0$ and $\hat{\Phi}_0$.
-This is beyond what Corollaries \ref{Cor: Ex2: 1} and \ref{Cor: Ex4: 1} can explain, but may be due to the fact that the estimands (i.e., ${\Pi}^{\ast}$, ${\phi}$, ${\Phi}$, ${\phi}_0$ and ${\Phi}_0$).
+Second, in DPG1 and DPG2, all mean square errors decrease as both $N$ and $T$ increase, consistent with Corollaries \ref{Cor: Ex135: 1} and \ref{Cor: Ex2: 1}.
+Similarly, in DGP3, mean square errors decrease as $N$ increases, indicating consistency as $N\to\infty$, aligning with Corollary \ref{Cor: Ex4: 1}.
+Third, increasing $N$ consistently reduces the mean square errors of the factor estimators (i.e., $\hat{F}$) across all cases, while increasing $T$ may not have a similar effect.
+In addition, increasing either $N$ or $T$ tends to reduce the mean square errors of $\hat{\Pi}^{\ast}$, $\hat{\phi}$, $\hat{\Phi}$, $\hat{\phi}_0$, and $\hat{\Phi}_0$.
+While this phenomenon is not explicitly explained by Corollaries \ref{Cor: Ex2: 1} and \ref{Cor: Ex4: 1}, it may be attributed to the homogeneity of the estimands (${\Pi}^{\ast}$, ${\phi}$, ${\Phi}$, ${\phi}_0$, and ${\Phi}_0$).
 In conclusion, our estimators exhibit promising performance in finite sample settings.
 The same findings are observed in settings with sparse $a$ and $B$, as well as in scenarios with small $p$, $N$, and $T$; see Appendix \ref{App: G} for additional simulation results.
 Furthermore, Appendix \ref{App: G} demonstrates the superiority of our estimators compared to existing ones.